 - Thick, asbestos-like lesions appear on the ears, both sides of the neck, the elbows, the front of the hock and the dorsal part of the neck.

 - Affects the feed conversion rate and daily gain, especially in the case of a severe infection.

 - Mites spread directly from pig to pig, either through skin contact or contact with recently contaminated surfaces.

-- Pens used continuously.
+- Using pens continuously.